AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/sensible_plume.doc.md

 ## Implementation

-`Typelivore::SensiblePlume` separates cases according to the number of arguments.
+`Typelivore::SensiblePlume` separates cases according to the number of parameters.
 The goal is to mimic the behavior of pack expansion in C++:

 - If the user only provides one element, we pack the element in each container separately;